The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Chiba, JP

-Kazuho Kojima practices in Chiba, Japan.
+Kazuho Kojima practices practicing medicine in Chiba, Japan.
 Kojima is rated as an Advanced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Their top areas of expertise are Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Primary Lateral Sclerosis, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Primary Lateral Sclerosis, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).

 Experienced in Hypokalemic Periodic Paralysis